paulwarren/nzde/dict/H/README.md

 >  hongi n.
 NZ the pressing of noses together as a greeting.
 [M] <i>(1986,NZ Pocket Oxford Dictionary,359</i>) [NOTES: [nf.
 1982 Collins Concise Eng.
 Dict.; 1985 Collins NZ Compact Dict.
 235]]

 >  Sir Graham has a hongi with Mr Alan Napier, a member of the Wellington Mongrel Mob who works at Tapu Te Ranga. <i>(Jul 1, 1983,Evening Post,14</i>)

-## Hongi

- <i>n.</i> (offensive, obsolete) a Maori.
-Usu. in pl. (the Hongis); prob. from Hongi Hika, name of an early Maori chief well known from school history books; poss. chiefly a Si term, as unlike Hori, it is not used by Maoris among themselves.
-[ORIGIN: Maori, ca1949 common use in Havelock, and on the West Coast and also as an attrib: eg. `That hongi kid.']